Dino-Joe/SkipList/README.md

 # SkipList
 Generic SkipList implementation in Java.
 Feel free to use and abuse this code however you'd like.

-Below is a brief rundown of this class and its helper class.
+Below is a brief rundown of this class.

 ## SkipList Constructors
 - **SkipList<>()** ---- This constructor creates a new SkipList.
 The height set by default to 1.